HaixiaBi1982/ActSemiCNNAct/README.md

 - architectures: the backbone network strcutures can be used
 - data-local: the datasets which can be used for validation
 - trainer: temporal ensembling based model training
-- ActSemi_PAMAP_Test06.py: mail file for training and testing with PAMAP participant 06 data as testset
+- ActSemi_UCI.py: mail file for training and testing with UCIHAR dataset

 Please run below lines to implement the method.
-- python ActSemi_PAMAP_Test06.py
+- python ActSemi_UCI.py
 The results will be saved to 'results' file in the root path of the repo, which will be automatically created if not existing when running the experiments.